 Immigration and Asylum Tribunal guidance

-If you have lodged an appeal and have not heard from the Tribunal after a six week period and wish to contact the Tribunal, contact details can be found on our Contact us page.
+If you have lodged an appeal and have not heard from the Tribunal after a three week period and wish to contact the Tribunal, contact details can be found on our Contact us page.

 Please note that lodging your appeal online is quicker for the Tribunal to administer and will result in your appeal being registered sooner.